Ministry of Women (Brazil): Dial 180 Hotline (Ligue 180)

-Brazilian Woman's House Program
+Brazilian Woman's House Program (Casa da Mulher Brasileira)

-In 2015, the federal government and the secretariat coordinated the program Brazilian Woman's House, which is part of the program "Woman, Live without Violence", instituted by Federal Decree 8086/2013.
-The program aims to facilitate the access to public services that guarantee the fight against domestic violence and aid women's economical autonomy.
-It foresees the implantation of a national service network, beginning with units in 12 Brazilian capitals in 2015.
-The first unit, instituted by Ordinance 4/2015 of the Secretariat, was opened in February 2015 in Campo Grande, capital of Mato Grosso do Sul.
+In 2015, the federal government and the secretariat organized and coordinated the Brazilian Woman's House (Portuguese: Casa da Mulher Brasileira)--a part of the program "Woman, Live without Violence".
+The program aims to facilitate the access to public services that guarantee the fight against domestic violence and aid women's economic autonomy.
+The program grants victims of domestic violence centralized and humanized care in the forms of immediate protection, psychosocial support, specialized police and legal aid, economic autonomy programs, and temporary accommodation.
+These resources and active combative tactics working to reduce violence and foster economic independence among Brazilian women.